 Societal Challenges: Climate Change Mitigation: EPIC will contribute to global efforts to combat climate change by developing technologies that reduce reliance on fossil fuels and lower GHG emissions.
 Equitable Economic Opportunities: By incorporating an approach that uses equity as a driver for economic development, EPIC will create new accessible pathways for historically marginalized and underserved populations, ensuring that the benefits of clean energy innovation are widely shared.

-Geostrategic Challenges: Global Clean Energy Leadership: As the world transitions to clean energy, the United States must lead in clean energy technology innovation and deployment.
-EPIC will help position California and the U.S. as leaders in developing and commercializing next-generation clean energy technologies.
-Supply Chain Security: By developing a network of facilities for material synthesis, battery fabrication, and commercial-scale manufacturing, EPIC will strengthen the domestic supply chain for critical clean energy components, reducing reliance on foreign sources and enhancing national security.
+Geostrategic Challenges: Global Energy Leadership: As the world transitions to more-diverse forms of energy, the United States must lead broadly in energy technology innovation and deployment.
+EPIC will position California and the U.S. as leaders in developing and commercializing next-generation electrochemical energy technologies including batteries and electrolyzers that use electricity to make fuels and materials.
+Supply Chain Security: By developing a network of facilities for material synthesis, battery fabrication, and commercial-scale manufacturing, EPIC will strengthen the domestic supply chain for critical next-generation energy components, reducing reliance on foreign sources and enhancing national security.
 Strategic partnerships with military bases in the region, such as Beale Air Force Base, will ensure that domestically produced batteries and energy technologies are prioritized to enhance national security and energy resilience.
 This collaboration will also provide critical testing and deployment opportunities for new technologies, accelerating innovation cycles while addressing the specific needs of military operations.

-Despite these challenges, the Central Valley is uniquely positioned to lead advancements in clean energy and transportation technologies due to its geographic, economic, and resource advantages.
-Spanning Contra Costa County through Sacramento and into the San Joaquin Valley, the region is home to critical infrastructure, including research universities, industrial facilities, and renewable energy production sites.
+Despite the challenges associated historical lack of investment, the Central Valley is uniquely positioned to lead advancements in electrochemical technologies due to its geographic, economic, and resource advantages.
+Spanning Contra Costa County through Sacramento and into the San Joaquin Valley, the region is home to critical infrastructure, including research universities, industrial facilities, and energy production sites.
 Kern County is the largest provider of oil and renewable energy in California, producing 60 percent of solar power and has the largest wind project in the nation.
-CSUS and CSUB campuses, along with the University of California, Berkeley, provide a robust foundation of academic expertise to support innovation.
+CSUS and CSUB campuses, along with the UC Berkeley, provide a robust foundation of academic expertise to support innovation.
 The region’s proximity to Silicon Valley and the Bay Area creates opportunities for cross-sector collaboration, while its historical role in agriculture and energy production highlights its potential to integrate new technologies into legacy industries.
 EPIC will directly impact energy, transportation, and manufacturing industries.
 The energy industry will benefit from advancements in next-gen batteries, specifically lightweight/high-energy (e.g., for transportation) and low-cost/large-scale (for grid).
 The transportation industry will benefit from ACZEVs, EV charging infrastructure, and renewable, synthetic fuels, promoting cleaner and more efficient electrochemical solutions.
-Innovations in fabrication and material synthesis will transform the manufacturing industry, leading to more sustainable production processes, particularly for the exponentially growing batteries industry in Phase I. EPIC's equity-driven approach will create economic opportunities in underserved communities, fostering inclusive growth while ensuring that the benefits of clean energy and advanced transportation technologies are widely shared.
+Innovations in fabrication and material synthesis will transform the manufacturing industry, leading to more sustainable production processes, particularly for the exponentially growing batteries industry.
+EPIC's equity-driven approach will create economic opportunities in underserved communities, fostering inclusive growth while ensuring that the benefits of clean energy and advanced transportation technologies are widely shared.
 This inclusive effort will create a positive feedback loop with the technology efforts to power the Engine.
 EPIC will thus drive economic development, create well-paying, high-road jobs, and position California's Central Valley as a leader in clean technology and sustainable industrial practices.
 By addressing both domestic supply chain security and leveraging the unique geostrategic position of the Central Valley, including its collaboration with military bases to deploy domestically produced energy technologies, EPIC will advance national and regional goals while solidifying California's leadership in sustainable innovation.